kgar/foundry-vtt-tidy-5e-sheets/To Do/Theme Updates/To Do - Themes.md

 ## Refine

 - [ ] Pull css variable knowledge into the setting provider.
 For the type, use `keyof` or a similar thing to track actual theme reference variables
+- [ ] Move setting (and theme types, if any are still lingering) out of script files and into dedicated type files to help prevent circular dependencies and allow FoundryAdapter to take some more responsibility over Foundry API stuff.
+- [ ] Extract the sheet redrawing function to FoundryAdapter

 ## Fixit